tntech-ngin/F24-CSC2770/content/en/docs/prologue/semester-long-project.md

     // TODO: Implement binding the server socket to an address }

-// Function to listen for incoming connections void listen_for_connections(int server_fd) {
-    // TODO: Implement listening for incoming connections }

 // Function to accept client connections int accept_client_connection(int server_fd, struct sockaddr_in *address) {
     // TODO: Implement accepting client connection
-    return 0;
+    // You this is where you keep state related to the client.
+This might be useful for retransmission. return 0;
 }